 - Identify children who need extra help at an early stage and make appropriate hospital referrals for an early help service to prevent concerns escalating.
 See Appendix for list of groups of children whose circumstances mean they will require early help - Monitor and review any early help provision to ensure outcomes for the child are improving.
-If it is believed that this is not the case, consideration should be given to making a referral for a statutory social work service - Identify children who may be suffering from significant harm and make a child protection referral to the hospital social work dept. CSCB, CSSW or FSSW as appropriate. - Parental consent for referral will be sought but a referral will be made regardless of consent being given in cases where the child is at risk of significant harm. - Share information and work in an integrated way to ensure a co-ordinated response from agencies to support families and meet the child's needs. - Have a GOSH Social Work Dept link (Rob Brown, Senior Practitioner x5320, blp 0170) in place to ensure good communication between School and Social Work staff.
+If it is believed that this is not the case, consideration should be given to making a referral for a statutory social work service - Identify children who may be suffering from significant harm and make a child protection referral to the hospital social work dept. Camden Safeguarding Partners, CSSW or FSSW as appropriate. - Seek parental consent for referral but a referral will be made regardless of consent being given in cases there are safeguarding concerns about the child and making a referral is a proportionate response to those concerns. - Share information and work in an integrated way to ensure a co-ordinated response from agencies to support families and meet the child's needs.
+At UCH this will be through morning handover briefings. - Have a GOSH Social Work Dept link (Rob Brown, Senior Practitioner x5320, blp 0170) in place to ensure good communication between School and Social Work staff.
 GOSH Social Work staff have a responsibility to alert the School and Activity Centre if there is a patient or sibling of a patient subject to child protection or safeguarding concerns.